 - Provide: Provide children with vegetation free play areas.
 Place play equipment on a bed of mulch or wood chips.

-- Project: Protect your family and pets with a professional barrier spray program that eliminates adult ticks.
+- Project: Protect your family and pets with a professional barrier treatment program that eliminates adult ticks.
 Apply DEET bug repellent if you are going in the woods or other areas where ticks are present.
 Apply Frontline Plus or Advantix to dogs to keep ticks from attaching to them.
 Mosquito Squad can also protect your yard with tick tubes.
 Visit MosquitoSquad.com to read more about them.